Venkateshvarma03/Portfolio/README.md

 Personal portfolio website showcasing projects, skills, and achievements.

-## 🚀 Deployment on Render
+## 🚀 Deployment on Render (100% FREE Static Site)

-This project is configured to be deployed on Render.
-Follow these steps:
+This project is configured to be deployed as a **Static Site** on Render, which is **completely FREE** with no costs whatsoever!

 ### Prerequisites

 - A GitHub account
-- A Render account (sign up at https://render.com)
+- A Render account (sign up at https://render.com - completely free!)

 ### Deployment Steps